projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

    make publish

-This will delete everything in the publishing repo's **latest** folder (in case the new version has deleted files) and push a copy of the newly-generated HTML content directly to the GitHub pages publishing repo.
-The public site at https://projectacrn.github.io will be updated typically within a few minutes, so it's best to verify the locally generated HTML before publishing.
+This uses git commands to synchronize the new content with what's already published and will delete files in the publishing repo's **latest** folder that are no longer needed.
+New or changed files from the newly-generated HTML content are added to the GitHub pages publishing repo.
+The public site at https://projectacrn.github.io will be updated by the `GitHub pages system
+<https://guides.github.com/features/pages/>`_, typically within a few
+minutes.

 Document Versioning
 *******************